SmarterApp/TDS_TestIntegrationSystem/README.md

 The Test Integration System has not undergone system testing or integration testing with the Test Delivery System, Teacher Hand Scoring System, and Data Warehouse.
 System and integration testing will be complete (with the features identified above) as of the 01/31/2015 release.

 ###4) README Documentation
 This README documentation is not complete.
-It will be updated with additional detail in the 01/31/2015 release.
+It will be updated with additional detail by the 01/31/2015 release.